Musical Genres – Discover the most listened to ones

 The growth of streaming services has further enabled this expansion, providing access to virtually any genre or artist imaginable.

-Music genres can help listeners discover their favorite artists or find new ones they may have never heard before.
+Music genres can help listeners discover their favorite artists or find new ones they may never have heard before.

-Plus, they provide an avenue for musicians to showcase their unique style and connect with like-minded fans.
+Additionally, they provide an avenue for musicians to showcase their unique style and connect with like-minded fans.

 In conclusion, music genres are an integral aspect of the music industry that affects both listeners and artists.